 As expected, the Symbol class represents one indexed symbol, the Neighbors class represents a pair of neighbors, i.e., a pair of such indexed symbols.
 Both of these classes must implement public methods void print(std::ostream& stream = std::cout) const through which we will be able to print them.
-Symbol a with index 1 will be printed as a1, pair of neighbors a1 and b2 then as (a1, b2).
+Symbol a with index 1 will be printed as a1, pair of neighbors a1 and b2 as (a1, b2).

-For the first three data items of the result class, we used the standard set container std::set, available in the <set> library.
+For the first three data members of the result class, we used the standard set container std::set, available in the <set> library.
 In order to do this, it is necessary to implement a comparison mechanism for the inserted objects, namely the < operator.
 We can easily achieve this through a global function bool operator<(const Item& left, const Item& right).
 The function itself returns true if and only if the first operand is less than the second.
 Specifically, we will sort the indexed symbols in ascending order according to their indices, pairs of neighbors primarily according to the index of the first symbol and secondarily according to the index of the second.

 In order to handle various error situations correctly, we will propose our own hierarchy of exception classes.
-Specifically, we will consider four exception types ArgumentException, FileException, Parsing Exception, and MemoryException, all derived from a common ancestor Exception.
-Two constructors will be offered: Exception(const std::string& message) and Exception(std::string& message), where in both cases we expect a text message describing the error situation in more detail.
-As for the additional interface, we will only offer a method to get this message using const std::string& what() const.
+Specifically, we will consider four exception types ArgumentException, FileException, Parse Exception, and MemoryException, all derived from a common base class Exception (it will really be our custom exception class, we will not inherit from standard exceptions).
+One constructor Exception(const char message) will be provided.
+Its sole parameter will be a text message describing the occurred error situation in more detail.
+This message will be passed as an ordinary C-style string, as we assume these messages will be predefined and fixed.
+We define them as global constants, hence the exception class will not deallocate the messages it receives.
+Finally, we will also provide one method to retrieve the stored message via const char message() const.

 Regarding particular situations when to throw these exceptions and their text messages, we assume the following behavior:

-- Exceptions of type ArgumentException - Invalid option: we find an invalid option (argument starting with other than any expected option) during the processing of input arguments - Exceptions of type FileException - Unable to open input file: we are not able to open the specified input file with expressions - Exceptions of type ParsingException - Unknown token: we encounter an invalid or unknown token - Missing operands: we fail to construct the current operation node due to missing operands in the stack of operands - Unmatched closing parenthesis: when processing a closing parenthesis, we are not able to find the corresponding opening parenthesis in the stack of operators - Unmatched opening parenthesis: during the final cleaning of the stack of operators, we come across an opening parenthesis that has not yet been closed - Unused operands: at the very end of the algorithm, the stack of operands contains more than just a single node - Empty expression: or in the same situation, none on the contrary - Exceptions of type MemoryException - Unavailable memory: dynamic allocation fails due to lack of memory
+- Exceptions of type ArgumentException - Invalid option: we find an invalid option (argument starting with other than any expected option) during the processing of input arguments (e.g., -x) - Exceptions of type FileException - Unable to open input file: we are not able to open the specified input file with expressions - Exceptions of type ParseException - Unknown token: we encounter an invalid or unknown token (e.g., a3) - Missing operands: we fail to construct the current operation node due to missing operands in the stack of operands (e.g., a+) - Unmatched closing parenthesis: when processing a closing parenthesis, we are not able to find the corresponding opening parenthesis in the stack of operators (e.g., a) - Unmatched opening parenthesis: during the final cleaning of the stack of operators, we come across an opening parenthesis that has not yet been closed (e.g., (a) - Unused operands: at the very end of the algorithm, the stack of operands contains more than just a single node - Empty expression: or in the same situation, none on the contrary - Exceptions of type MemoryException - Unavailable memory: dynamic allocation fails due to lack of memory